-- 2.15 In assessing the impacts we assume that DPAs are primarily used by the SFO (which has specific criteria5 for investigating a case).
-This Impact Assessment focuses on the SFO cases but acknowledges that the CPS (and potentially other prosecutors in the future) could also deal with some cases, though this is likely to be a very small number. - 2.16 We have made a number of assumptions in order to assess the potential impacts of DPAs.
+- 2.15 In assessing the impacts we assume that DPAs are primarily used by the SFO (which has specific criteria2 for investigating a case).
+This Impact Assessment focuses on the SFO cases but acknowledges that the CPS and potentially other prosecutors could also deal with some cases, though this is likely to be a very small number. - 2.16 We have made a number of assumptions in order to assess the potential impacts of DPAs.
 There are nonetheless a number of challenges in doing this the size and complexity of SFO cases means that there is little similarity between cases within the SFO caseload, which makes it difficult to make generalisations and draw assumptions.
 It is also extremely difficult to predict commercial organisation or prosecution agency behaviour.
 As a result we have used SFO management knowledge of their current caseload to try to predict which type of cases could be suitable for DPAs in the future.
-However, the extent to which commercial organisations choose to engage in the process is also difficult to predict, and the final design of the policy will be important in framing commercial organisation incentives. - 2.17 We have assumed that the policy would be in place by early 2014 following the introduction of legislation in the second session of this Parliament.
-However it is important to be emphasise that necessary supporting work, including a DPA Code of Practice for Prosecutors, will need to be completed to enable DPAs to be used which may impact on this deadline. - 2.18 In order to assess the impacts of introducing DPAs it has been assumed, for simplicity, that they will be used by prosecutors and commercial organisations as soon as they become available.
+However, the extent to which commercial organisations choose to engage in the process is also difficult to predict, and the final design of the policy will be important in framing commercial organisation incentives. - 2.17 We have assumed that the policy would be in place either by early 2014 or by early 2015 on the basis that following the completion of the consultation in August 2012, legislation would be introduced in the second or third session of this Parliament and that the necessary work would be done to enable DPAs to be used from early 2014 or 2015. - 2.18 In order to assess the impacts of introducing DPAs it has been assumed, for simplicity, that they will be used by prosecutors and commercial organisations as soon as they become available.
 However it is likely that in reality there will be a transitional period as it will take some time for DPAs to be used as an effective tool.
-For example, in the US6 in the five years following introduction, only a handful of DPAs and Non Prosecution Agreements were made.
-We have also assumed that DPAs will be able to be applied retrospectively, i.e. to cases which are already under investigation. - 2.19 For the purposes of modelling, simplifying assumptions have been made about how the DPA process will work in practice. - 2.20 We estimated current case volumes, lengths and costs and equivalent volumes, lengths and costs for DPAs to gauge the potential costs and benefits of these changes.
+For example, in the US3 in the five years following introduction, only a handful of DPAs and Non Prosecution Agreements were made.
+We have also assumed that DPAs will be able to be applied retrospectively, i.e. to cases which are already under investigation. - 2.19 For the purposes of modelling, simplifying assumptions have been made about how the DPA process will work in practice.
+However, these assumptions could change on the basis of consultation responses. - 2.20 We estimated current case volumes, lengths and costs and equivalent volumes, lengths and costs for DPAs to gauge the potential costs and benefits of these changes.
 As cases are so varied it is hard to estimate average costs for the different type of cases.
 In addition, the SFO does not keep such records.
 As a result we have had to make a series of assumptions based on SFO management knowledge.
 A full explanation of all the modelling assumptions can be found in Annex A. Key assumptions are outlined below: